TraceLarson/HouseFax/docs/brief.md

 # Brief

 - **Audience**
-    - The Primary audience will be technology literate users between the ages of 25 to 40 years old and a HighSchool grad or above.
+    - The primary audience would be age 30+ adults whom are established in their careers, have atleast one child, are married, and are looking to purchase or rent a property in an area that is more accommodating to raise their family.
-    Users should be in a position that makes them ready to purchase a home or make a move to a new community.
-Ideal users would be shopping for better family accommodations.
+     Due to the typically higher than average real estate prices in Austin TX as opposed to other urban areas in TX, the user should be in the middle to upper middle class income bracket.

 - **Problem**
     - The problem with the current real estate applications is that they put crime and the surrounding neighborhood secondary to every other statistic available.
 - **Solution**